Protecting the consumer's right to choose alternatives for simplicity, dignity, and economy in funeral arrangements

 FRONTLINE's The Undertaking aired on Idaho Public TV on October 30, 2007 and can now be viewed via that link to the PBS website.
 The film "enters the world of Thomas Lynch, a writer, poet and undertaker whose family for three generations has cared for both the living and the dead in a small Michigan town.
 Through the intimate stories of families coming to terms with grief, mortality, and a funeral's rituals, it illuminates the heartbreak and beauty in the journey taken between the living and the dead when a loved one dies."

-Our Fall 2007 newsletter has responses to the film from member Jeanette Ross, and from author and Executive Director of the Funeral Ethics Organization, Lisa Carlson.
+Our fall 2007 newsletter had responses to the film from member Jeanette Ross, and from Lisa Carlson, author and Executive Director of the Funeral Ethics Organization.

 Tom Chiarella's advice on How to Give a Eulogy, in the Sept.
 2006 Esquire.